 A Notice of Preparation (NOP) and Initial Study (IS) was released on September 28, 2011 (Appendix A); and two Public Scoping meetings were held on October 5 and October 15, 2011.
 Comments received during a 45-day comment period were considered and incorporated into this document.
-Two public scoping meetings were held for the Proposed Project, one on October 5, 2011, and one on October 15, 2011.
-The scoping meeting introduced the Proposed Project, outlined the environmental review process for the EIR, and invited public comment on the scope and content of the EIR.
+The scoping meetings introduced the Proposed Project, outlined the environmental review process for the EIR, and invited the public to submit comments on the scope and content of the EIR.
 Approximately 50 members of the public attended each meeting.
 Issues and concerns raised at the public scoping meetings included disruption to neighbors, destruction of biodiversity and habitat, restoring natural processes in the reservoir, sluicing sediment as an alternative, sensitivity to surrounding land uses including the high school, and coordination with agencies and affected users.
-The key issues and areas of controversy are detailed in Chapter subsection 1.4.
+The key issues and areas of controversy are detailed in Section 1.0 - Introduction, subsection 1.4.
 In addition to the comments provided at the interviews and scoping meetings, several comments were received in response to the Notice of Preparation (NOP)/Initial Study (IS) for this EIR.
 The primary areas of controversy identified by the public and agencies include impacts to traffic, air quality, noise in the surrounding areas, land use issues, and impacts to recreation.